Stephanie is always looking for ways to lighten her carbon footprint. She is enthusiastic about solar power and solar gadgets.

-Benefits of Living in an Underground Home
+Benefits of an Underground Eco House

 You don't have to be a hobbit to live in an underground home.
 In fact, the environmentally-conscious living trend is as hot as it is cool!

+- Cozy Security and Other Benefits.
 In addition to the insulation and cost-saving features, some people that live in earth-sheltered homes feel safer... less vulnerable to vandalism and theft.
 In addition, natural disasters such as tornadoes and fire seem less threatening when you live in an underground home.
 Insect invasion is also reduced and there is a lowered risk of pipes freezing in the winter.

 What more could you ask for?

-Green Features of Underground Homes
+5 Green Features of Underground Homes

 There are a number of green features associated with underground homes.
 Instead of using wood for construction, earth-sheltered homes generally rely on concrete.
 Perhaps more importantly, the insulation of the ground allows for significantly reduced heating and cooling costs.